Deputy Compliance Officer, RF Central Office

 Why I want to be a Mentor:

 "The motto that "the best way to learn is by teaching others" can also be applied to mentorship.
 By helping another person find their voice, you will inevitably discover new things about yourself.
-I find that I am strongest when I am placed in a position where other people are counting on me, so I think that committing myself to the development of another individual will help me to discover my strengths as a leader.
-It will also further develop my sense of community with the RF/SUNY community."
+I find that I am strongest when I am placed in a position where other people are counting on me, so I think that committing myself to the development of another individual will help me to discover my strengths as a leader."

 "I firmly believe that good things will happen to good people who not only commit themselves to doing their best, but also remember to reach back and help others to achieve their goals as well.
 You can only get back what you put in, so it is important to do your part in creating the type of environment where you and your teammates can be successful."